iwatkot/maps4fs/README.md

 ```

 The map will be saved in the `map_directory` directory.

-## Settings
-Advanced settings are available in the tool's UI under the **Advanced Settings** tab.
-Here's the list of them:
-- `max_height` - the maximum height of the map.
-The default value is 400.
-Select smaller values for plain-like maps and bigger values for mountainous maps.
-You may need to experiment with this value to get the desired result.
-- `blur_seed` - the seed for the blur algorithm.
-The default value is 5, which means 5 meters.
-The bigger the value, the smoother the map will be.
-The smaller the value, the more detailed the map will be.
-Keep in mind that for some regions, where terrain is bumpy, disabling the blur algorithm may lead to a very rough map.
-So, I recommend leaving this value as it is.

 ## Features
 - Allows to enter a location by lat and lon (e.g. from Google Maps).